 Ingredient Notes

-- Protein Powder: any chocolate protein powder will work.
+- Protein Powder: any chocolate whey protein powder will work.
 I prefer to use a Lean Whey Protein Isolate (WPI) powder.
-The one I use is Genetix Nutrition Lean WPI Chocolate Bomb Flavour Protein Powder.
-Its low carb and has a lot of chocolate flavour.

-- Ground Flax Seed: also known as flax meal are seeds that have been ground down.
-Flax seed.flax meal is full of fibre and is very filling, making it ideal for protein bars.
-Its generally available from the healthy food section of the supermarket.
+- Ground Flax Seed: also known as flax meal.
+Its high in fibre making it ideal for protein bars.
 Alternatively you could use ground almonds, or chia seeds.

-- Natural Peanut Butter: A natural creamy peanut butter works well in this recipe.
-Opt for one that has no added sugar if you can.
+- Peanut Butter: A natural creamy peanut butter works well in this recipe.
+Alternatively, you can use almond butter or cashew butter.

 - Sugar Free Chocolate Chips: these are for the chocolate drizzle on top of the bars.
 If you’re unable to find sugar free chocolate chips, a sugar free bar will work just as well, but may take a bit longer to melt.
 Otherwise use the darkest chocolate chips you can find.